ZentienceLabs/alchemi-code-v2/README.md

 ### Smart Tools

-Roo Code comes with powerful [tools](https://docs.roocode.com/basic-usage/how-tools-work) that can:
+Alchemi Code comes with powerful [tools](https://docs.roocode.com/basic-usage/how-tools-work) that can:

 - Read and write files in your project
 - Execute commands in your VS Code terminal